OPEC+ seeks consensus on oil output policy after UAE roadblock

-LONDON/DUBAI/MOSCOW (Reuters) - OPEC+ resumes talks on raising oil output on Friday after the United Arab Emirates blocked a deal the previous day, creating a standoff that could lead to less crude in the market and further rise in prices that have already surged to 2-1/2 year highs.
+LONDON/DUBAI/MOSCOW (Reuters) - OPEC+ resumes talks on raising oil output on Friday after the United Arab Emirates blocked a deal the previous day, creating a standoff that could delay plans to pump more oil through the end of the year to cool prices that have soared to 2-1/2 year highs.

 Without a deal, the OPEC+ alliance could keep tighter restraints on output with oil prices now trading around $75 a barrel, more than 40% up this year, while consumers want more crude to aid a global recovery from the COVID-19 pandemic.